-At this point you need to mix the milk in with your espresso.
-Move you’re pitcher in a circle to do this.
+At this point, you need to mix the milk in with your espresso.
+Move your pitcher in a circle to do this.
 You can also alter the height of the spout a little bit, if that makes it easier for you.
-You need to create a canvas for your latte art, meaning the surface of the coffee in your cup needs to be the same tone and color throughout, and you shouldn’t see any striping from your espresso or poured milk.
-This is achieved by something called “chasing the white” which means you are looking for white lines or spots on the surface of your coffee, and going over them with a thin stream while pouring your milk from a greater distance.
+You need to create a canvas for your latte art, meaning the surface of the coffee in your cup needs to be the same tone and colour throughout, and you shouldn’t see any striping from your espresso or poured milk.
+This is achieved by something called “chasing the white” which means you are looking for white lines or spots on the surface of your coffee and going over them with a thin stream while pouring your milk from a greater distance.
 When thinning the stream of your pour and pouring from higher up, you push the milk under the crema, instead of leaving it on top of it.
 You are also pushing the white spots and espresso striping under the surface when going over them with the stream.

 When your cup is about two thirds full and the surface of the coffee in the cup is nice and even, you have mixed the espresso and milk correctly, and are now ready to create free pour latte art with your pitcher.

 When pouring latte art, the main things you need to master are height, and speed of your pour, and the balance between them.
 If poured to slow, you won’t be able to get the movement you need to create latte art, if you pour from too high up, your pattern will sink.